SocietyForArtisticResearch/rc-pandoc-help/03-tools.md

 frame and control the opacity of the elements.
 There are also four types of arrows (left, right, up, down).
 You can resize the elements on the weave by resizing the green frame displayed around the shape.
-By using the yellow point you can rotate the element.
+By clicking and dragging the yellow point you can rotate an element.